taglib/taglib/README.md

 https://taglib.org/

 TagLib is a library for reading and editing the metadata of several popular audio formats.
-Currently, it supports both ID3v1 and [ID3v2][] for MP3 files, [Ogg Vorbis][] comments and ID3 tags in [FLAC][], MPC, Speex, WavPack, TrueAudio, WAV, AIFF, MP4, APE, and ASF files.
+Currently, it supports both ID3v1 and ID3v2 for MP3 files, [Ogg Vorbis][] comments and ID3 tags in [FLAC][], MPC, Speex, WavPack, TrueAudio, WAV, AIFF, MP4, APE, ASF, DSF, DFF and AAC files.

 TagLib is distributed under the [GNU Lesser General Public License][] (LGPL) and [Mozilla Public License][] (MPL).
 Essentially that means that